 A comprehensive financial plan begins with identifying the long-term financial goals of the business owner.
 Financial plans, which may be prepared by a financial advisor, can be important foundational documents in the planning of closely held business owners anticipating a liquidity event.
-A comprehensive financial plan begins with identifying the long-term financial goals of the business owner.
+14 of 44 The decision to sell A comprehensive financial plan begins with identifying the long-term financial goals of the business owner.
 By estimating after-tax sales proceeds, a financial plan can illustrate the impact of selling at different points in time versus continuing to operate the business.
-Important considerations include whether there will be enough assets after the sale to achieve the business owner's personal financial goals (core capital) and whether there are additional assets that can be used for other purposes aligned with the owner's objectives-for example, to make gifts to family members and charity legacy capital.
+Important considerations include whether there will be enough assets after the sale to achieve the business owner's personal financial goals (core capital) and whether there are additional assets that can be used for other purposes aligned with the owner's objectives-for example, to make gifts to family members and philanthropic causes.
 Using the UBS Wealth Way approach as part of your financial planning process, your UBS Financial Advisor can start with questions and a conversation about what's most important to you.
-Your answers shape three key strategies to help organize your financial life:2 Please see Making the most of the fruits of your labor on page 37 to learn more about the UBS Wealth Way.

-UBS Wealth Way 2 UBS Wealth Way is an approach incorporating Liquidity, Longevity, and Legacy strategies that UBS Financial Services Inc. and our Financial Advisors can use to assist clients in exploring and pursuing their wealth management needs and goals over different timeframes.
+Your answers shape three key strategies to help organize your financial life:2 Please see Making the most of the fruits of your labor on page 37 to learn more about UBS Wealth Way.
+UBS Wealth Way Now -The next 5 years beyond your lifetime Liquidity Longevity Legacy To help provide cash flow for For longer-term needs-For needs that go beyond your short-term expenses-to help to help improve your own-to help you improve maintain your lifestyle lifestyle the lives of others • Entertainment • Additional real estate · Giving to family and travel • Health care and Philanthropy Taxes long-term care expenses • Wealth transfer over Purchasing Retirement generations real estate 2 UBS Wealth Way is an approach incorporating Liquidity, Longevity, and Legacy strategies that UBS Financial Services Inc. and our Financial Advisors can use to assist clients in exploring and pursuing their wealth management needs and goals over different time frames.
 This approach is not a promise or guarantee that wealth, or any financial results, can or will be achieved.
 All investments involve the risk of loss, including the risk of loss of the entire investment.
-Timeframes may vary.
+Time frames may vary.
 Strategies are subject to individual client goals, objectives and suitability.
 Planning for the sale How will a sale affect your financial plan, taxes and legacy?
-All good questions to ask-and answer according to your unique circumstances.
+All good questions to ask-and answer-according to your unique circumstances.